-Currently our top downloaded app, and probably the spookiest app ever made, GhostTalk is a speech to text app with a twist.
+Probably the spookiest app ever made, GhostTalk is a speech to text app with a twist.
 The twist is that it sometimes says things that appear to be in response to what you are saying.
 It now includes an EMF meter so you can see if the electromagnetic field around your device changes while using it.
 It also displays the microphone input as a scrolling animation so you can see if there are sounds that it picks up that you may not have heard.

 The support page for GhostTalk is GhostTalk Homepage and you can find it in the app store here:

 Wouldn’t you like to be able to read your pets mind?
 We sure would!
 So we came up with a way to do it using Machine Learning and it sure is insightful!
 It’s amazing what animals have on their minds and sometimes they are actually thinking about nothing!
 Go check this one out, the entertainment factor is worth the effort.
 And because this one is brand spanking new let us know if there are any animals that we need to adjust the tuning for!